Termite: Automatic Synthesis of Device Drivers

 Proceedings of the 5th ACM Workshop on Scalable Trusted Computing (ACMSTC), Chicago, IL, USA, October, 2010

-On the construction of reliable device drivers, PhD Thesis, School of Computer Science and Engineering, University of NSW, Sydney 2052, Australia, 2010
+On the construction of reliable device drivers, PhD Thesis, School of Computer Science and Engineering, Sydney, Australia, 2010

 |Leonid Ryzhyk, Peter Chubb, Ihor Kuz, Etienne Le Sueur and Gernot Heiser|